NIHAR-SRIVASTAVA19/employee-salary-prediction-ml-app/README.md

 # employee-salary-prediction-ml-app
-Employee salary prediction using ML with Streamlit dashboard
+Employee Salary Prediction App using ML Algorithms and Streamlit
-# 🧠 Employee Salary Prediction using Machine Learning
+# 🧠 Employee Salary Prediction App using ML Algorithms and Streamlit

 A web-based application to predict whether an employee earns **>50K or <=50K** based on their demographic and professional information.